jibeetz/les-cols/readme.md

 - Pragelpass from East - Done
 - Umbrailpass from Bormio - Done
 - Furkapass from Oberwald - Done
-- Berninapass
+- Berninapass from Pontresina - Done
-- Nufenenpass
+- Nufenenpass from Airolo - Done
-- Flüelapass from Davos
+- Flüelapass from Davos - Done
-- Klausenpass
+- Klausenpass West - Done
-- Ofenpass from Zernez
+- Ofenpass from Zernez - Done
-- San Bernardino from Chur
+- San Bernardino from Chur - Done